 Master Game Technology

-Are you naturally curious, do you want to take your skills further, know more about research, and immerse yourself a full year in a relevant topic concerning the content, creation, and culture of digital games?
-If so, then choose the Master Game Technology programme after completing your bachelor’s.
+Are you naturally curious, do you want to take your skills further, know more about research, and immerse yourself for a full year in a relevant topic concerning the content, creation, and culture of digital games?
+If so, you may want to choose the Master Game Technology programme after completing your bachelor’s degree.

 The Master Game Technology focuses on facilitating your growth in research and development with support from industry partners and expert lecturers from the game industry.
-Training in research methods allows you to develop deep insight into your chosen area of game development - either Programming or Visual Art.
+Training in research methods allows you to develop deep insights into your chosen area of game development.

-Staff of our Master Game Technology consists of industry veterans, trained at master’s or PhD level.
-This provides a practical focus, realistic assignments, a broad industry network and knowledge that is directly applicable to modern game development, along with supervisors that understand academic rigour.
+Staff of the Master Game Technology consists of industry veterans, trained at master’s or PhD level.
+This ensures a practical focus, realistic assignments, a large international industry network, and knowledge that is directly applicable to modern game development, along with supervisors that understand academic rigour.

 Throughout the course, you will be able to attend guest lectures from a variety of experts covering current and future research practises in game studios and academia.
 This ensures exposure to up-to-date knowledge.
 It also gives the opportunity to increase your professional network before you enter the industry.

-The programme is structured in four terms, each consisting of ten weeks.
-At the end of every term you present your work and progress is evaluated.
+The programme is structured in four blocks, each consisting of ten weeks.
+At the end of every block you present your work and progress is evaluated.
 The work involves both a research thesis and the practical development of artefacts which allow you to gather data and prove the application of your research.

 Research and development

 The Master Game Technology is a one-year, full-time programme.
 The total study load is 60 ECTS.
-To give you an idea: 1 ECTS = approximately 28 hours a week.
+To give you an idea: 1 ECTS equals 28 study hours.

 We offer you a small-scale study environment as the number of students involved in the master are limited.
 For questions on the content of the programme, lecturers can be easily reached.
-Besides, the Programme Coordinator is available to help with day-to-day issues.
-If you wish to discuss personal problems that may be affecting your life as a student, you can turn to the student counsellor.
+Besides, the programme coordinator is available to help with day-to-day issues.
+If you wish to discuss personal problems that may be affecting your life as a student, you can contact the student counsellor.